ag-informatics/ag-informatics-course/module5/lab5/README.md

 ### Secret Sauce
 During your previous prototyping activity, you may have come up with some radical ideas to improve your app.
 I'm going to ask you to implement a SINGLE VIEW to capture some of what your proposed idea was. **Do not make major changes to your model.**

-Unless you are ABSOLUTELY confident you can implement this 1-view idea within the lab timeframe, I suggest you discuss your proposed implementation idea with Ankita or Aanis to ensure you're not committing to too much :)
+Unless you are ABSOLUTELY confident you can implement this 1-view idea within the lab timeframe, I suggest you discuss your proposed implementation idea with Ankita or Steve to ensure you're not committing to too much :)

 Your view and the resulting template should have the title **'secret-sauce'**.